ElenaIPBLN/Elenigena/README.md

 curso reproducibilidad
 Material para el curso de formacion CSIC
 ## Aim of this repository
-This is my first repository to store information from my research on XXXX.
+This is my first repository to store information from my research on Parkinson.

 ## How to collaborate: